rramsauer/IOT_Location_Tracker/README.md

 TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE THIS REPOSETPRY OR THE USE OR OTHER DEALINGS IN THE REPOSETORY.
 ```

+Furthermore, the authors are not liable for the functionality of the documents and developments published in these repositories.